Samsung/Tizen.NET/_posts/2019-07-15-whats-new-for-tizen-on-forms-410.md

 ## 3. Material Visual

-Material Design is an opinionated design system created by Google, that prescribes the size, color, spacing, and other aspects of how views and layouts should look and behave.
+Material Design is an opinionated design system created by Google, which prescribes the size, color, spacing, and other aspects of how views and layouts should look and behave.

 Xamarin.Forms provides the way to apply material design across the platforms to controls in Xamarin.Forms apps.
-This is achieved with material renderers, that apply the Material Design rules.
+Material renderers apply the Material Design rules.

-For more details on CollectionView, you can check out [Material Visual documentation](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/visual/material-visual)
+For more details on CollectionView, see [Material Visual documentation](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/visual/material-visual)

-Since `Xamarin.forms 4.1.0` includes material renderers for Tizen, you can implement a Material look-and-feel in your Tizen .NET app without any custom renderers.
+Because `Xamarin.forms 4.1.0` includes material renderers for Tizen, you can implement a Material look and feel in your Tizen .NET app without any custom renderers.

-The supported controls in Tizen are:
+Supported controls in Tizen are:
  - ActivityIndicaotr
  - Button
  - Frame